zhming0/sai/README.md

 ## Get Started

-Let's go throught the basic usage with Sai.
+Let's go through the basic usage with Sai.

 ### Step 1: Define your component